 Initial infusion rate of 10-20 mcg/min may be increased 5-10 mcg/min q5-10min until desired clinical or hemodynamic response is achieved.
 Infusion rates of 500 mcg/min occasionally have been required.

-Alpha-adrenergic antagonists control peripheral vasoconstriction that results from sympathetic stimulation due to amphetamines.
-Treating with a beta-blocker to control the heart rate will leave unopposed alpha activity that causes vasoconstriction.
+Alpha- and beta-adrenergic antagonists control peripheral vasoconstriction that results from sympathetic stimulation due to amphetamines.
+Treating with a beta-blocker to control the heart rate will leave unopposed alpha activity that can cause vasoconstriction.
+Combination alpha- and beta-adrenergic antagonists, such as labetalol, may have therapeutic value.
 Alpha-adrenergic antagonists specifically may be used to treat severe headache, SAH, cardiac ischemia, and hypertension associated with amphetamines.
 Use nitrates to control vasoconstriction and hypertensive emergency.

 A patient with stable vital signs who exhibits paranoid psychosis and has no evidence of cardiac, cerebral, renal, hepatic, or pulmonary complications of amphetamine use may need to be transferred to a psychiatric hospital for observation and treatment.